 RECORDING STEP ENTRY

-- Enable step edit: Access the step recording switch from the Toolbar (foot icon) or Options menu.
-In the Step Sequencer, select the channel you want to step edit.
-You don't need to press record to start step-entry.
+- Enable step edit - Select it from the Toolbar (foot icon) or Options menu.
+In the Step Sequencer, select the Channel you want to 'Step edit'.
+You don't need to arm the recording button to start step-entry.

-(star key) to jump to the next step.
-Do this to leave empty spaces between notes.
-Sustain pedal: If you have a 'sustain pedal', press it to
+- Skip forward - Use the number pad *(star key) to jump to the next step.
+Leaves an empty space between notes.
+TIP: If you have a 'sustain pedal', press it to 'skip steps'.

-- Deselect step entry: Done!
+- Deselect step entry - Done!